 Some controversy surrounds the French bulldog's origins, but the breed undoubtedly originated from the English bulldog.
 It is believed by many that the English bulldog was bred down in size and then brought to France, where the French bulldog was developed over time.
-There were many toy English bulldogs around the time that were displaced from England to France and it is thought they took the small dogs with them.
+There were many toy English bulldogs being bred around the time that some groups of workers were displaced from England to France, and it is thought that they took the small dogs with them.

 A distinguishing feature of the French bulldog is its bat-like ears, as opposed to the rose-shaped ears of the English bulldog.
 French fanciers of the toy English bulldogs readily accepted those that had erect ears, which were considered less desirable in England.
 It is possible that other breeds contributed to the bloodlines of the French bulldog, perhaps including some terriers and the pug.

 French bulldogs became popular with society women in the United States in the late 1800s.
 The breed standard of the French Bull Dog Club of America was written to say that erect bat ears were the correct ear type.

 The French bulldog has always been known as a beloved companion and quite the lap dog.
-The breed was officially recognized by the American Kennel Club (AKC) in 1898 and has gradually become more popular since then, rising to a top 10 breed in the United Kingdom, Australia, and the United States.
+The breed was officially recognized by the American Kennel Club (AKC) in 1898 and has gradually become more popular since then, rising to a top 10 breed in the United Kingdom, Australia, and the United States in modern years.

 French Bulldog Care

 Frenchies are smooth-coated dogs that tend to shed at a moderate rate.
 The breed requires little more than basic routine grooming, including weekly brushing.
 They lose their undercoat in the spring and fall, so owners may want to brush them more during those seasons.

-Trim your dog's nails every couple of weeks to keep them from cracking or splitting.
-Promote your dog's oral hygiene by brushing its teeth two to three times per week; this can help keep the breed's common gum infections and dental problems.
+Trim your dog's nails every few weeks to prevent them from cracking or splitting.
+It's also recommended to practice preventative oral hygiene by brushing its teeth two to three times per week; this can help keep the breed's common gum infections and dental problems at bay.